ManchesterBioinference/GrandPrix/README.md

 ["GrandPrix: Scaling up the Bayesian GPLVM for single-cell data.", Sumon Ahmed, Magnus Rattray and Alexis Boukouvalas, bioRxiv, 2017.](https://www.biorxiv.org/content/early/2017/12/03/227843)

+To replicate the results in the paper please use the `betaVersion` branch.
+The `master` branch works with the latest version of `GPflow`.

 ## Installation
 If you have any problems with installation see the script at the bottom of the page for a detailed setup guide from a new python environment.